 - The Nevada DMV suspends your license for 185 days and charges a $35 civil penalty fee (but it may be possible to get a restricted license immediately with an ignition interlock device)1

-Also learn about possible penalties for a DUI second, DUI third (a felony offense), DUI causing injury or death (NRS 484C.430), and vehicular homicide (NRS 484C.440).
+Also, learn about possible penalties for a DUI second, DUI third (a felony offense), DUI causing injury or death (NRS 484C.430), and vehicular homicide (NRS 484C.440).

-Yes.
 If you are arrested for DUI while transporting a child, you could also face charges of child endangerment (NRS 200.508), which is a form of child abuse.
 Prosecutors can press one charge for each child in the vehicle.

-Child Endangerment | Penalties under Nevada law |
+Child Endangerment | Penalties under Nevada Law |

-The child suffered substantial bodily harm or mental harm | Category B felony:
+The child suffered substantial bodily harm or mental harm | Category B felony: 2 to 20 years in prison. |

-The child suffered no harm, but the endangerment was willful | Category B felony:
+The child suffered no harm, but the endangerment was willful | Category B felony: 1 to 6 years in prison if you had no prior NRS 200.508 convictions.
+Otherwise, 2 to 15 years in prison. |

-The child suffered no harm, and the endangerment was not willful | Gross misdemeanor, if you had no previous NRS 200.508 convictions:
+The child suffered no harm, and the endangerment was not willful | Gross misdemeanor if you had no previous NRS 200.508 convictions: Up to $2,000 in fines and/or 364 days in jail.
+Category C felony if you had a previous NRS 200.508 conviction: 1 to 5 years in prison and up to $10,000 in fines.2 |

 The best way to fight criminal charges of drunk/drugged driving with a child is to raise a reasonable doubt that you were under the influence of alcohol or drugs.
 Five potential defenses that criminal defense attorneys use are: